gperaza/UL-lecture-notes/_sources/U2-M1-L1-similarity_metrics.md

 ![](./.ob-jupyter/877e1cab484ff1883f3bfa74a4c2e45cb11b7992.png)

+A nice property of correlation measures is that they account for biases of one vector with respect to another.
+For example, $\rho((5,4,5,4),(4,3,4,3)) = 1$, so they are sensible to similar linear patters in the data.

 ### Spearman correlation

 Spearman correlation is similar to Pearson correlation, but only uses rank information (positions within a list of values), rather than the actual values.
 This makes Spearman correlation less sensitive to outliers in the data, and allows its use with ordinal data.